rackersteve/rackspace-how-to/content/cloud-servers/cloud-feeds-overview.md

 ### Access Cloud Feeds

-Cloud Feeds events are accessed via the simple Atom Publishing Protocol, which is HTTP-based.
+Access Cloud Feeds events by using the simple Atom Publishing Protocol, which is HTTP-based.
 Several tools are available that can send HTTP requests and capture the output, including the following ones: